-Our expectations work a bit like a personal predictions or expectations as to what might happen.
-These expectations have the effect of channeling our attention to aspects of a given situation or person, much like if we were wearing green sunglasses and saw everything around us green.
+Our expectations work a bit like personal predictions or expectations as to what might happen.
+These expectations channel our attention to aspects of a given situation or person, much like if we were wearing green sunglasses and saw everything around us green.

 If you perceive that something will go well, your behaviors and emotions will often agree with this expectations.
 You will be in a good mood, positive, and you will have energy.
 In return, your energy will have an impact on those around you who will respond positively.
 Our predominant thoughts can be revealed in our inner language, or what we say to ourselves ...

 Observe the words you use to describe your experience.
-What are the words you hear most often about uncertain outcome of an event?
-Are they energizing?
-Do they have the effect of discouraging you?
+What are the words you hear most often about an uncertain outcome?
+Are they energizing or do they discourage you?